 BIOS - basic input/output system - A program (or utility) that serves as an interface between the computer hardware and the operating system.
-Unless you understand what effect the settings have on the computer, do not change the settings for this program.
-Also referred to as system setup.
+Unless you understand what effect these settings have on the computer, do not change them.
+Also referred to as system setup program.